s-cryptor/cloversalad/README.md

 ## Fish model

-A bit of tech
-Each fish is represented by a JavaScript object as the example below.
+Technicaly speaking, in the website, each fish is represented by a JavaScript object as the example below.

 ```javascript
 {